atecon/install_gretl_ubuntu/README.md

   texlive-latex-extra
 ```

+You may discard installing the package `texlive-latex-extra` in case you don't want to compile the PDF doc on youself.

 ### Use the shell script
 Assuming, you know how to use shell scripts, [simply execute this one.](https://raw.githubusercontent.com/atecon/install_gretl_ubuntu/main/scripts/install_packages.sh)

 ## Compile and install gretl
 The next step is to compile and install gretl.
+The following steps show on how to compile the program as well as the latest PDF docs.

+However, keep in mind that **you don't necessarily have to compile PDF docs on your own**: you can always download them [here](https://sourceforge.net/projects/gretl/files/manual/gretl-guide-a4.pdf/download).

 ### 'By hand'
 Make sure you are in the directory `$HOME/git/gretl-git` and execute the following steps: